chinamike65/hugo-tuolesi/content/book3/book3en.md

 Mahayana does not have such a method.

-In the sutras, if offering offerings to Amitabha Buddha, only Amitabha Buddha will receive offerings;
+In the sutras, if making offerings to Amitabha Buddha, only Amitabha Buddha will receive the offerings.

-if offering offerings to Shakyamuni Buddha, only Shakyamuni Buddha will receive offerings.
+If making offerings to Shakyamuni Buddha, only Shakyamuni Buddha will receive the offerings.

 If you want to make offerings to the Buddhas and Tathagatas, you must make offerings one by one.